primer/react/.changeset/wild-fishes-carry.md

 ---
 '@primer/react': minor
 ---
-Add the `tooltip-direction` property to the `TextInput.Action` component to make the tooltip position flexible.
+Add the `tooltipDirection` property to the `TextInput.Action` component to make the tooltip position flexible.